northeastern-rc/rc-public-documentation/docs/source/first_steps/get_access.md

 If you have any questions or need further assistance, please email us at [rchelp@northeastern.edu] or book a consultation using the link on our [Consultation page].
 :::

-## Cluster Maintenance
+## Routine Cluster Maintenance

+Routine cluster maintenance is performed on the first Tuesday of the month.
+The RC team will send a maintenance email to inform users of the projected maintenance window, a description of the maintenance and how users will be affected, how to check the maintenance status on the [IT StatusPage]

+## MGHPCC annual shutdown

+The Massachusetts Green High Performance Computing Center (MGHPCC) conducts an annual shutdown for maintenance work.
+During this shutdown, all RC-managed services are powered down and unavailable for approximately four days.
+RC will send frequent reminders leading up to the shutdown to ensure that users are able to plan accordingly..

+## IT Statuspage

+All routine cluster maintenance, emergency maintenance, and annual shutdown maintenance information will be posted to the [IT Statuspage].
+Please subscribe to ensure you receive updates on the status of all ITS systems.

+## Prepare for cluster maintenance

 To ensure that your job scripts account for the scheduled shutdown period of the cluster, use the `t2sd` script in the `--time` option when submitting your jobs.
 This script calculates the remaining time until the cluster becomes unavailable and sets the appropriate time limit for your job.
 Here's an example of how to use it.

 - If you usually use the `srun` command: